 For example, when I lived out west, there was a product made with a lot of bark that sold for $75/yard and caused problems on a couple of my friends’ gardens.

-I’ve usually been able to find something decent for $20-$40/yard in the places where I’ve lived.
-I might pay more from an organic or biodynamic farmer if I felt they were making a really nice compost.
+I’ve usually been able to find something decent for $30-$40/yard in the places where I’ve lived.

 I’ve written a lot here about the importance of using soil testing labs in order to determine which organic fertilizers to use.

 Otherwise, you’re stabbing in the dark.
 But I haven’t actually told you which testing lab I use.

 While it may be tempting to drive a sample over to your local soil lab, it’s probably not the best option.
 Right now, most soil testing labs aren’t doing a great job.

 I’ve written already about the best mulch types to use in your organic garden, but here I’ve put together a video that shows a rather amazing rock mulching technique I didn’t talk about before.